krishirajsinh-p/MediaSleuth360/README.md

 - **Interactive Chatbot**: An interactive chatbox allows users to engage with the AI to query specific topics within the media content.
 - **Media Navigation**: Users can ask AI to search for specific keywords/topics/bits within the media.
 - **Multilingual Media Analysis**: Supports analysis of media content in multiple languages, enhancing accessibility and usability.
+- **Caching**: The smart caching media content will make processing much faster when user uploads the same file.

 ## System Architecture 💻🏗️